ibm-cloud-docs/codeengine/project.md

 {: #target-a-project}

 After you create a project, you can work with the project by using the {{site.data.keyword.codeengineshort}} console or CLI.
 {: shortdesc}

 ### Working with a project from the console
 {: #target-project-console}

 To work with a project, go to the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external} and click the name of the project from the list.

 To work with {{site.data.keyword.codeengineshort}} components, you must work with the components in the context of a project.
-From the context of your project, you can create and work with {{site.data.keyword.codeengineshort}} components, such as [applications](/docs/codeengine?topic=codeengine-application-workloads), [jobs](/docs/codeengine?topic=codeengine-job-plan), or [functions](/docs/codeengine?topic=codeengine-fun-work).
+From the context of your project, you can create and work with {{site.data.keyword.codeengineshort}} components, such as [applications](/docs/codeengine?topic=codeengine-application-workloads), [functions](/docs/codeengine?topic=codeengine-fun-work), [jobs](/docs/codeengine?topic=codeengine-job-plan), [fleets](/docs/codeengine?topic=codeengine-fleet-prep), or [builds](/docs/codeengine?topic=codeengine-plan-build).
 To determine the project from which you are currently working, see the breadcrumb of your {{site.data.keyword.codeengineshort}} component.

-When you are working with a component in {{site.data.keyword.codeengineshort}} from the console such as apps, jobs, or functions, or their related entities such as access, bindings, or subscriptions, you can view details about the associated project.
+When you are working with a component in {{site.data.keyword.codeengineshort}} from the console such as apps, functions, jobs, fleets, or builds, or their related entities such as access, bindings, or subscriptions, you can view details about the associated project.
 From the page of the particular {{site.data.keyword.codeengineshort}} entity, click **Details** to learn more about the associated project.
 Use this page to view details of the associated project, which includes information such as the region, CRN (Cloud Resource Name), GUID (globally unique identifier), network addresses (public and private), and more!
 {: note}

 ### Working with a project with the CLI